Warm wine room

 A warming cellar needs fast triage, not guesswork.

-Wine rooms can drift for mechanical reasons, installation reasons, or room-envelope reasons.
-A good diagnostic visit separates the immediate repair from the underlying cause.
+A cellar can drift for lots of reasons.
+A good diagnostic separates the quick fix from the real cause.

 - Keep the wine room door closed while the system is checked